 Convictions that impact the health, safety and right to peaceful enjoyment of other tenants.

-3-5 Unsuitability for Any Reason.
+3-5.
+Unsuitability for Any Reason.
 If an applicant is determined to be unsuitable for admission for any reason listed in Sections 3-1 to 3-4, a written notice of the determination and the grounds for the determination shall promptly be sent to the applicant.
+The applicant will be removed from the waiting list.
 The notice shall advise the applicant(s) of the right to appeal to the Housing Commission.
 The request for appeal must be submitted within 15 calendar days of the date the notice was mailed.
 The Housing Commission shall hold a hearing within 10 days of the request.
 After the hearing, the Housing Commission shall provide a written decision within 10 days which shall include the findings of facts and decision.
 This decision may be appealed to Tribal Court.

-3-6 Notification of selected applicants.
+3-6.
+Notification of selected applicants.
 Promptly after an applicant has completed the screening process and has been determined to be suitable for admission, the family will be notified in writing of their selection.
 The notification shall include the following:

 A statement that the family has been selected for participation in the Little River Housing Department program.